mmehdiloo/WACM/README.md

 ## Reference

 Aly, H., Grabowski, R., Pasurka, C., and Rangan, N. (1990).
 Technical, scale, and allocative efficiencies in U.S. banking: An empirical investigation. *Review of Economics and Statistics*, 72(2):211–218.

+M. Mehdiloo & K. Kerstens (2026).
+Weak Axiom of Cost Minimization and Cost Functions on Technologies with Various Convexity Assumptions.
+Submitted to Operations Research.

 ## Contact